 This bandha is often used in pranayama to refine breath retention as the very act of bringing the chin to the throat helps to focus and bring a heightened awareness, redirecting our energy to unlock our full potential.

-There are many benefits and specific reasons why yogis benefit from practising jalandhara bandha:
+There are many benefits and specific reasons why yogis benefit from practicing jalandhara bandha:

 How to Use Jalandhara Bandha in Asana